 If you are looking after a foster child through National Fostering Group, you’re entitled to claim or apply for perks and benefits.
 These are in addition to your fostering allowance (what you get paid) and any welfare benefits you claim (like Working Tax Credit) while you foster a child.
 The perks and benefits include specialist home insurance, discounted cinema tickets and trips to West End shows, high street retailer discounts, money off leisure activities, free access to Encyclopaedia Britannica… the list is a long one!
 Discover more about discounts when you foster a child with us.

 Some carers experience inconveniences when they start to care for a foster child.
 These range from having difficulty picking up prescriptions, to liaising with the school or other important partners.
 All our carers have the option to get a free Foster Carer ID card to help make things run more smoothly.
-Once you’ve been approved for a foster child placement, speak with your Supervising Social Worker or Carer Engagement Officer about getting foster child carer ID.
+Once you’ve been approved for a foster child, speak with your Supervising Social Worker or Carer Recruitment Officer about getting foster child carer ID.

 When babies, children and young people cannot be looked after by their own family, a local authority and fostering agency work together to provide them with someone suitable to look after them.
 Foster care is one option.